Moving to Kenya

 Initially, the thought of moving to Kenya may only conjure images of magical landscapes and rare wildlife for the uninformed expat.
 However, those that do come to settle in the country will find themselves in one of the most developed of African nations.

-Kenya is generally a politically stable country with a Western-friendly government and manageable infrastructure.
+Kenya is generally a politically stable country with manageable infrastructure and facilities.
 The Kenyan capital of Nairobi is now considered the hub for business and development in eastern Africa.

 Nonetheless, those moving to Kenya may not find the expat experience as comfortable as in more developed nations, and longing for everyday conveniences and the familiar efficiency of home is a common topic of discussion among foreigners.